Learn something new every day

 Weakening of the bones is a common symptom of renal insufficiency.
 Phosphorus is important for keeping the bones strong, and when the kidneys fail, they are unable to effectively regulate phosphorus levels.
 Low phosphorus levels can cause the bones to lose calcium, leading to bone weakness and possibly fractures.
 A simple blood test can determine phosphorus and calcium levels in the blood, and decreases can often be remedied with either dietary changes or supplements.

-There are various stages of renal insuffiencity.
+There are various stages of renal insufficiency.
 Early stages are mild and sometimes produce no symptoms.
 In addition, the early stages of kidney impairment may be reversible.
 Taking too many anti-inflammatory medications or pain relievers can sometimes take a toll on the kidneys.
 When these medications are discontinued, mild renal impairment may be reversed.
-Blood tests can often detect subtle irregularities in kidney function and alert the physician to potential renal problems so that he can devise a treatment plan.
+Blood tests can often detect subtle irregularities in kidney function and alert the physician to potential renal problems so he can devise a treatment plan.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!